 Depending on the case and jurisdiction, a defendant may have a chance for a judge to change the predetermined bail amount at the initial appearance and at a later bail hearing held pursuant to a motion.
 The first time a judge takes up the issue of bail is often informal: Discussing the relevant bail factors, the prosecution and defense each make a quick pitch for increasing bail or keeping it as is on the one hand, and lowering it or granting OR release on the other.

 Specially designated bail hearings also tend to be relatively informal.
 But consideration of ex parte evidence—evidence from only one side without the other present—is generally improper.
-The judge will consider argument from each side and may even choose to hear witness testimony, as happened in the George Zimmerman case.
+The judge will consider argument from each side and may even choose to hear witness testimony.

 Regardless of the format, the bail hearing affords a defendant an opportunity to hear and respond to the government’s presentation at a hearing that is open to the public.